 If the non-resident parent earns between £5 and £100 per week, they will pay a flat rate of £5 per week.
-This includes people who are on state benefits, Job Seeker's Allowance, Incapacity Benefit, state pensions amongst other benefits.
+This includes people who are on state benefits, Job Seeker's Allowance, Incapacity Benefit, Bereavement Allowance, Income Support, State Pensions and certain other benefits.
 This rate will be the same regardless of how many children they have.
 In the case of state benefits, the child maintenance is usually deducted at source.

-If the non-resident parent earns less than £5 per week, for example if they are a full time student, are under 16 years old, or in prison the nil rate will apply.
+If the non-resident parent earns less than £5 per week, for example if they are a full time student, are under 16 years old, in prison, 18 or under in further education (no higher than A level) or are in a care home, the nil rate will apply.
 This means that they will not be required to pay anything.

 What if a parent has other children?

 If a resident parent has children with several different non-resident parents, the CSA will make these calculations separately.
 For example, if a woman has two children by one father and one by another man, the men will only pay for their own children respectively.
 Similarly, if a non-resident parent is paying money to several children in different households, the CSA will generally divide the money equally between the children.